 NewsMediaWorks Executive Director – Environment Peter Netchaef said he is excited to see two decades of cooperation between Australian publishers on environment culminate in a focus on the whole sustainability chain.
 “For the last two decades the publishing industry has worked voluntarily to commit to advance environmental outcomes.
 This commitment is outlined in the industry’s National Environmental Sustainability Agreement with government and ahead of World Environment Day it goes one step further to engage our consumers, employees and partners.”

-The new campaign will feature in titles of News Corp Australia, Fairfax Media, West Australian Newspapers, APN News & Media, Bauer Media and Pacific Magazines.
-It was developed by Sydney agency OFA Productions.
+The campaign featured in titles of News Corp Australia, Fairfax Media, West Australian Newspapers, APN News & Media, Bauer Media and Pacific Magazines, and was developed . by Sydney agency OFA Productions.